Container advanced properties

-You open the properties panel for a container by clicking Edit sheet in the toolbar and clicking the container that you want to edit.
+You open the properties panel for a container by clicking Edit sheet in the toolbar, clicking Advanced options, and clicking the container that you want to edit.

 If the properties panel is hidden, click Show properties in the lower right-hand corner to open it.

 Click Add to add a chart to the container.
 If the container has more than one charts, you can drag the charts to set the tab order.

 - Label: Change how the label of the chart appears on the tab.

 - Show condition: Add a show condition for the chart.
 Typically you would use an If() function:

 - Edit properties: Allows you to edit the properties of the chart inside the container.